Sitefinity/sitefinity-admin-app-extensions/README.md

 #### Custom content editor toolbar

 When content editors edit their content in HTML mode, they can benefit from the Admin App Kendo UI editor that provides them with relevant HTML-editing features.
 Out-of-the-box, content editors can work with image and link selector contextual toolsets for Sitefinity CMS content.
 You can also add a custom video selector for Sitefinity CMS content by injecting a custom **ToolBarItem**.
 To do this, you provide a custom implementation of the **ToolBarItemsProvider**.
 The provider has a single method **getToolBarItems** that is invoked before the Kendo UI editor is instantiated.
-You need to provide a custom set of commands that you want displayed in the editor.
+You need to provide a custom set of commands that you want to be displayed in the editor.
 In this case, this is the video selector.

 In this example, you use the built-in SelectorService class, which has two methods: